wallarm/product-documentation/include/waf/installation/cdn-node/cdn-node-deployment.md

     ![!CDN node creation modal][cname-required-modal]

-    Depending on your DNS provider, changes to DNS records can take up to 24 hours to propagate and take effect for the Internet.
-Once the new CNAME record is propagated, the Wallarm CDN node will start blocking malicious traffic.
+    Depending on your DNS provider, changes to DNS records can take up to 24 hours to propagate and take effect on the Internet.
+Once the new CNAME record is propagated, the Wallarm CDN node will proxy all incoming requests to the protected resource and block malicious ones.
 1. If required, upload the custom SSL/TLS certificate.

     Wallarm will generate the Let's Encrypt certificate for the CDN node domain by default.